emmav6936/Create-your-own-adventure-project/Juliet/fake-sick.md

-#### Paris insists to see you and so your parents send him upstairs and he propuses you to marry him but you scare him away with your "deadly very contagious sickness"
+#### Paris insists to see you and so your parents send him upstairs and he proposes you to marry him but you scare him away with your "deadly very contagious sickness"